koesan/ReManga_web/README.md

 ## English

 ### Description
-This project is a web application designed for manga processing.
-Users can upload manga images and perform operations like colorization, translation, or both.
-The processed results can then be downloaded in a ZIP file.
+This project is a web application designed for manga translation and coloring.
+Users can colorize manga images, translate them, or do both.
+The post-processing results are downloaded as a ZIP file.

 ### Features
-- **Colorize**: Add color to black-and-white manga pages.
+- **Colorize**: Colorizes black and white manga pages.
 - **Translate**: Translate manga text to another language(The project involves English-Turkish translation.
 Changes made in the code can also be translated into other languages.).
 - **Combine**: Perform both operations simultaneously.
 - User-friendly interface with clear buttons and status indicators.